Demographics of France: Births by country of birth of the parents

 About 22% of newborns in France between 2006 and 2008 had at least one foreign-born grandparent (9% born in another European country, 8% born in the Maghreb and 2% born in another region of the world).

-As of 2021, 31.4% of newborns in France had at least one foreign-born parent and 27.5% had at least one parent born outside of Europe (EU 28) (parents born in overseas territories are considered as born in France).
+As of 2022, 32.4% of newborns in France had at least one foreign-born parent and 28.5% had at least one parent born outside of Europe (EU 28) (parents born in overseas territories are considered as born in France).

 The table below gives the number of children born in metropolitan France according to the place of birth of both parents.

 Births by citizenship of the parents

-As of 2021, 75.1% of newborns in France had two parents with French citizenship, 14.3% had one French parent, and 10.6% had two non-French parents.
+As of 2022, 74.0% of newborns in France had two parents with French citizenship, 14.4% had one French parent, and 11.5% had two non-French parents.

 The table below gives the number of children born in metropolitan France according to the citizenship of both parents.

 Population projections

-The population of France is predicted to hit the 70 million mark between the year 2025/2030 and to overtake Germany's between 2050/2060, with 75.6 million French for 71 million Germans in 2060, while the UK is predicted to overtake France by 2030.
+The population of France is projected to hit the 70 million mark between the year 2025/2030 and to overtake Germany's between 2050/2060, with 75.6 million French for 71 million Germans in 2060, while the UK is predicted to overtake France by 2030.
 By 2080, the population of France is estimated to reach 78.8 million (including the overseas departments, but not the overseas territories).

 Figures from eurostat for metropolitan France and the overseas departments: